vladikcomper/MegaPCM/docs/API.md

 ## `MegaPCM_LoadSampleTable`

 Loads a given sample table to Z80 memory.
 You must call this function after initialization to be able to play samples by IDs.
-Sample tables are defined using conveniant macros provided by Mega PCM.
+Sample tables are defined using convenience macros provided by Mega PCM.

 > [!NOTE]
 >